 top of page

 Bill loves rocks.
 He has harvested our fence rows, bought rocks from quarries, created garden rockeries, built a henge, and constructed numerous stone walls.
-When he turned fifty we celebrated with a party and each of our guests brought him a rock, some wrapped up in boxes, some on the forks of front end loaders.
+When he turned fifty we celebrated and each of our guests brought him a rock, some wrapped up in boxes, some on the forks of front end loaders.
+Buying a farm in what was called stoney Keppel Township was a perfect choice for Bill.

 On our farm we have just two very large glacial erratics which is strange if you are familiar with this part of Grey County, famous as Stoney Keppel.
 An older visitor who spent time on our farm as a young man told us all the large rocks were taken and used to shore up the Big Bay dock many years ago.
 That explained the dearth of large rocks.